syncfusion-content/flutter-docs/Flutter/datagrid/grouping.md

 {% endhighlight %}
 {% endtabs %}

-## Customize group expander icon
+## Customize the group expander icon

-The SfDataGrid allows you to change the group expander icon by using the `SfDataGridThemeData.groupExpandIconData` property.
-The DataGrid should be wrapped inside the SfDataGridTheme.
+The group expander icon is used to indicate the state of a group.
+It is displayed only when the `SfDataGrid.allowExpandCollapseGroup` option is enabled.
+The icon can be customized by using the `SfDataGridThemeData.groupExpandIconData` property.

-The `SfDataGridThemeData` and `SfDataGridTheme` classes are available in the syncfusion_flutter_core package.
-So, import the following file.
+The `SfDataGridThemeData` and `SfDataGridTheme` classes are available in the `syncfusion_flutter_core` package.

 {% tabs %}
 {% highlight Dart %}